UK postgraduate funding

 Is there help for postgraduate students with disabilities?

-Once you have been accepted by UEL for a postgraduate course of study, you can ask our Disability and Dyslexia Service for advice on whether you qualify for the Disabled Students Allowance (DSA).
+If you've been accepted to a postgraduate course at UEL, you can contact our Disability and Dyslexia Service to find out if you are eligible for the Disabled Students Allowance (DSA).

 Can I pay my fees in instalments?

 Yes, subject to our credit control procedures.
-For further information please contact our Credit Control team at creditcontrol@uel.ac.uk or call +44 (0)20 8223 7333.
+For further information, please contact our Credit Control team at creditcontrol@uel.ac.uk or call +44 (0)20 8223 4444.

 My employer is sponsoring me.
 How do I notify you of this?

-Both you and your sponsor should complete the Sponsorship Form and then send it to our Credit Control team.
+- Complete the Sponsorship Form and send it to our Credit Control team.

-Once Credit Control receives either of these documents, your enrolment will be complete.
+Once Credit Control receives one of these documents, your enrolment will be fully completed.

 I am an international postgraduate student.
 Can I receive any financial support?